 Our objective is to conduct additional clinical trials for MDX in adults and children and, if those trials are successful, seek marketing approval from the FDA and other worldwide regulatory bodies.
 To achieve this objective, we plan to complete at least one additional Phase 3 clinical trial of MDX for the treatment of ADHD in adults, and, if successful, proceed with two adequate and well controlled clinical trials in the pediatric ADHD population.
-The first NDA submission is expected to be in the United States.
+The first marketing authorization application is expected to be NDA submission in the United States.
 We completed a Phase 2b trial in 2011 and a Phase 3 study in 2014.
-A meeting with the FDA is planned in the first quarter of 2015.
 We plan to follow this process also with respect to the other cognitive disorders, such as Fragile X.